dev-yashraj52/online-Library/README.md

 <h1>Online Library</h1>
-<p>As the name suggest, add Books on this page, you can add custom images, book titles, description and price, this page uses flex to attain this layout so this is 100% Responsive for all screen devices.<p>
+<p>As the name suggest, add Books on this page, you can add custom images, book titles, description and price, this page uses flex to attain this layout so this is 100% Responsive for all screen devices.</p>
+<br><br>
+<p>This project has been discarded.</p>